Mason bees go to work early in the season before honey bees emerge

 Instead, mason bees, most commonly the native blue orchard mason bee (Osmia lignaria), look for cracks and crevices that fit their need for small spaces where they crawl in and lay eggs.
 They might find the appropriate spots in wood bored by other insects, siding on buildings or nesting blocks filled with tubes containing cocoons.

-Though not as dear to the bee’s palate, other plants qualify to attract them.
+Though not as dear to the bee’s palate, other plants also attract them.
 Look to crabapples, flowering currant, elderberry, huckleberry, forsythia, Pieris and Oregon grape.
 They’ll head straight for dandelion, Edmunds said, which are in good supply in spring.

 The female mason bees use the clay soil to wall up their eggs, which are deposited in the tubes or crevices with nectar and pollen they’ve rolled into little balls, Edmunds explained.
-They’ll continue to alternate wall, food, egg and wall until they come to the end of the tube or crevice and then wall it up for the next nine months.
+They’ll continue to alternate wall, food, egg and wall until they come to the end of the tube or crevice and then close it up for the next nine months.
 The eggs develop into small larva that spin cocoons where the adults form.
-Come spring when temperatures rise to 50 to 60 degrees, the adults break through the cocoon, chew through the clay and fly out to start the process all over again.
+Come spring, the adults break through the cocoon, chew through the clay and fly out to start the process again.